-In order to get the train to Montserrat from Barcelona, you need to take the Ferrocarrils de la Generalitat (FGC) R5 towards Manresa from Espanya station.
+I started my day trip from Barcelona to Montserrat by taking the Ferrocarrils de la Generalitat (FGC) R5 towards Manresa from Espanya station.
 To get to Espanya station, take the Metro (TMB) L1 (red) or L3 (green) line.
 My hotel was right around the corner from Espanya station so it knocked a good amount of travel time off my plate.
 The total ride takes about an hour.

 For timetables, maps and ticket prices for the TMB Metro, visit their website.